thingsiplay/gamelistaddon/README.md

 [gamelist.xml](https://retropie.org.uk/docs/EmulationStation/#gamelistxml-edits) files are databases for the use in [EmulationStation](https://retropie.org.uk/docs/EmulationStation/), in example in RetroPie.
 They contain all paths and meta information for each system.
 Usually those files are created by some sort of [scraper tools](https://retropie.org.uk/docs/Scraper/) and do not require any manual editing.
 However sometimes there are cases when manually editing is required.
 Editing such files in a text editor has some traps and is just a pain.

-This app will check for existing entries to and make sure the file is written in correct format.
+This app will check for existing game entries and make sure the file is written in correct format.
+It is not a replacement for a rom manager or full fledged gamelist.xml editor.
+Entries are added as they are and no additional rom, image or video files are copied or checked for existence.
+It is the users responsibility to manage those things separately.

 I started this project because there was no application on Linux that fulfill my needs.
 Also this is a good exercise to me learning more about programming.

 ## Usage